Mathan-Cutamora/CS2/README.md

 ## Sample Interaction

-### Console Version

 Welcome to my Mini Quiz!
 Enter your name: Mathan
 Hello Mathan!
 Let's start the quiz!

 What is the largest animal in the world?
 Blue Whale Correct!

-What is 5 x 6?
-30
-Correct!

-What is H2O commonly known as?
-Water
-Correct!

-Mathan, you got 3 out of 3 correct!
-Amazing!
-You got them all right!
+...

 ---

 ### GUI Version
 - A window will appear prompting for your name
+- Select difficulty before starting
-- Questions will be shown with clickable choices
+- Questions appear with clickable choices
+- Timer is displayed for each question
-- Feedback will appear after each answer
+- Feedback is shown after each answer
-- Final score is displayed at the end screen
+- Final score and replay options are displayed

 ---

 ## Contributors
-1. **Mathan Cutamora** — Lead developer; implemented core logic, GUI system, and major features
+- **Mathan Cutamora** — Lead developer; implemented core logic, GUI system, and major features
-2. **Rj Cabungcal** — Concept creator; contributed to quiz idea and question design
+- **Rj Cabungcal** — Concept creator; contributed to quiz idea and question design
-3. **Jeayan Gongora** — Assisted in development; improved code structure, readability, and grammar
+- **Jeayan Gongora** — Assisted in development; improved code structure, readability, and grammar

 ---